 The Liberty Grove Town Board and the Sister Bay Village Board have authorized a cooperative venture to increase recycling and protect the environment.

-If you have any questions regarding either of these events please contact the employees in the Administration Office – 920-854-4118 or the employees at the Town Hall – 920-854-2934.
+If you have any questions regarding the medication drop-off service please contact Chief Deputy McCarty – 920-746-2400.
+Questions regarding the Shredding/Appliance Recycling Day should be directed to the employees in the Village Administration Office – 920-854-4118 or the employees at the Town Hall – 920-854-2934.